-9000 participants ... including 55 Heads of State and Charter signatories are also committed to "emphasis[ing] Government, hundreds of civil society and nonthe importance of national actors" while, at the same governmental organisations, and partners including time, providing "robust organisational support and the private sector and academia ...
-Together, they capacity strengthening" to them (Charter4Change 2015). generated more than 3500 commitments to action The Charter makes no reference to the existing capacity and launched more than a dozen new partnerships within these organisations, despite referencing the and initiatives to turn the Agenda for Humanity into Global Humanitarian Platform Principles of Partnership meaningful change for the world's most vulnerable that state: people.
+9000 participants ... including 55 Heads of State and Government, hundreds of civil society and nongovernmental organisations, and partners including the private sector and academia ...
+Together, they generated more than 3500 commitments to action and launched more than a dozen new partnerships and initiatives to turn the Agenda for Humanity into meaningful change for the world's most vulnerable people.
 (Agenda for Humanity 2016)

-The diversity of the humanitarian community is an No mention is made here of participation in the Summit asset if we build on our comparative advantages and by either those who have experienced crises or, even complement each other's contributions.
-Local capacity is one of the main assets to enhance and on which to more appropriately, those who have experienced crises and "fell through the cracks" (IFRC 2018). build.
-(Global Humanitarian Platform 2007)
+No mention is made here of participation in the Summit by either those who have experienced crises or, even more appropriately, those who have experienced crises and "fell through the cracks" (IFRC 2018).